grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/stupid-framework/README.md

 ## What is STUPID?

-The STUPID Framework is a creative thinking tool that transforms seemingly ridiculous ideas into genuine innovation by forcing you to examine *why* something seems wrong—and what value might hide beneath that wrongness.
+The STUPID Framework is a creative thinking tool that transforms seemingly ridiculous ideas into genuine innovation by forcing you to examine *why* something seems wrong and what value might hide beneath that wrongness.

 ---